It’s no doubt that the wide receiver is perhaps one of the most popular positions on the pitch.

 I mean, who doesn’t want to get all the glory, catching deep throws to run in 80-yard touchdowns?

 From a combination of physical attributes, flair, and understanding of the game, the wide receiver position is perhaps one of the most challenging ones to master on the pitch.
+In this article, I will go over everything you need to focus on to become the next Jerry Rice.

 I’ll walk you through how you can switch-up your training sessions to improve your physical and technical skills and what you should be doing to improve your game management skills.